D-Calc™ Version 5.0 Software Manual

 Integrating with Survey123 is the preferred method, as the URL parameters can insert new records into both spatial and non-spatial related tables, plus the URL encoding is a little bit simpler when compared to Field Maps.
 To integrate D-Calc with Survey123, configure a popup in the webmap that contains a hyperlink (URL) to the D-Calc app and passes parameters (feature attributes) from the webmap into D-Calc.
 The URL will also contain a "Return URL" that specifies the app that D-Calc will push data into, as well as the D-Calc parameters to be pushed.

-The following Arcade expression builds a URL which:
+The following Arcade expression builds a URL to support the createPole function which:

 var S123urlsource = 'https://dcalc.edmlink.com/createPole?poleId='+$feature.globalid+'&DistGL=0&Circumference='+$feature.Circumference+'&poleName='+$feature.PoleID+'&Species='+$feature.Species+'&Class='+$Feature.Class+'&Length='+$feature.Height+'&projectName=New_Project&returnUrl=';